Seed withdrawal, preparation and transport

-If insufficient time is available for germination testing, a species average (SA) or seedlot estimated germination (SE) may be placed against the seedlot to calculate potential trees and grams of seed required.
+When insufficient time is available for germination testing, a species average (SA) or seedlot estimated germination (SE) is used.
+These are temporary germination rate estimates for the seedlot and are used to calculate potential trees and grams of seed required for a seedling request.

 Only registered seedlots may be used for Crown land reforestation.
 These seedlots and their attributes are listed on SPAR.
 On the ground, we are transitioning from forest blocks harvested with a forest development plan under the Forest Practices Code (FPC) to blocks beginning to be harvested under forest stewardship plans under the Forest, Range and Practices Act (FRPA).

 - For FPC blocks, seed of the best genetic quality must be used.
-This is intended to promote use of select (orchard-produced and superior provenances) seed preferentially over standard or wild-stand seed.
+This promotes the use of select (orchard-produced and superior provenances) seed preferentially over standard or wild-stand seed

-- For FRPA blocks, when entering a seedling request, select a seedlot with a Genetic Worth of five percent or greater if seed is available (that is, if you own or can obtain seed at a reasonable price).
+When entering a seedling request for FRPA blocks, select a seedlot with a Genetic Worth of five percent or greater.
+This guidance applies if seed is available and if it can be obtained at a reasonable price.

 The Tree Seed Centre will invoice the purchaser for the cost of the seed and requested services after the seed has been shipped to the nursery using the current fee schedule.
 For B.C.
 Timber Sales-owned seed, invoices will come directly from that organization.

 Read more about

 The Tree Seed Centre will review these requests daily and send email notification to the seedlot owner.
 Interested purchasers should contact the owners to verify seed availability and cost.